lafrech/oem_gateway/README.md

 ## Logging

-Logging can be output to a file or on the standard output.
+Logging can be output to a file or on the standard output (default).
 To log to a file, use the --logfile argument to specify a file path.

 The logging level is a config parameter.

 # Listeners

 Listeners derive the OemGatewayListener class.